wink-wink-wink555/wink-wink-wink555/README.md

 🏆 **Intel AI Competition - Top 10 (Global Finals)**
 🥉 **CCCC 2025 - Third Prize (National Level)**

-A Travel Assistance System for the Visually Impaired powered by AI, featuring:
-- 🎥 Real-time tactile paving detection with **YOLO**
-- 🔊 Personalized voice guidance using **Ollama (Qwen2.5:3b)**
-- 🤖 AI Map Assistant with **DeepSeek AI**
-- 📍 Location sharing for safety

-**Tech Stack:** YOLO, Ollama, DeepSeek, Flask, Baidu Map API
+An AI-powered travel assistance system for the visually impaired.
+Features real-time tactile paving detection with YOLO, personalized voice guidance using Ollama, and an AI map assistant powered by DeepSeek to help users navigate safely and independently.

 </td>
 <td width="50%">